+16 Caponier

+This is a bombproof fortified passageway which led from Point Barracks into the Round Tower to protect troops whilst moving between buildings.

+7 Round Tower

-18 Round Tower Henry V ordered a wooden Round Tower be built at the mouth of the harbour in 1418, which was completed in 1426.
-Henry VIII had the Round Tower rebuilt out of stone and a Square Tower was also built.
-Henry V ordered the construction of the tower and another across the harbour at Gosport after the French had invaded Portsmouth six times during the hundred-year war.
-Outside the tower is the Hecla Stone, a hard rock boulder used during the 1854 Russian War by two sailors from HMS Hecla as cover to keep the enemy at bay, assuring the safety of the whole crew. → If you wish to see points 19 to 23 then leave the chain links for a short while and walk along the lower level.
-19 Point Barracks By 1850 all the original buildings on this site had been cleared, to make room for artillery barracks.
+Henry V ordered a wooden Round Tower be built at the mouth of the harbour in 1418; it was completed in 1426.
+Henry VII had the Round Tower rebuilt out of stone and a Square Tower was also built.
+Henry V ordered the construction of the tower and another across the harbour at Gosport after the French had invaded Portsmouth six times during the Hundred Year War.

+18 Point Barracks

+By 1850 all the original buildings on this site had been cleared to make room for artillery barracks.
 The arched sections are the surviving part of the soldiers' quarters.
 The barracks were demolished in the 1960s and the area opened to the public.

-20 18 Gun Battery The last section of Sir Bernard de Gomme's fortifications to be completed in the 1680s.
-Locally it is known as Hot Walls as it was reputed to be where hot shot was prepared during the Spithead Mutiny of 1797.
-However a more likely story is that they form a sun-trap for sunbathers!
-21 Pioneer Heritage Foundation statue Members of the Pioneer Heritage Foundation presented this life sized bronze sculpture, situated in front of the last Sallyport, to the city of Portsmouth on 27 August 2001.
-"A permanent legacy to the commitment of the Europeans who courageously left their native lands to create a new home in America".
+→ If you wish to see points 20 to 23 then leave the chain links for a short while and walk along the lower level.

+9 Hotwalls

+20 Pi

+Pioneer Heritage Foundation statue

+Members of the Pioneer Heritage Foundation presented this lifesized bronze sculpture to the city of Portsmouth in 2001.

-22 Sallyports
+Sallyports

-The Sallyports, or openings in the fortifications, gave access through the defences to the beach and the sea, and were often used by sailors waiting with their boats for orders.
+The Sallyports or openings in the fortifications gave access through the defences to the beach and the sea and were often used by sailors waiting with their boats for orders.